 The trails at Misery Bay Provincial Park are open all year!

-The Visitor Centre and washrooms are CLOSED
+The Visitor Centre and washrooms are OPEN on Weekends

 A big thanks to all of our visitors, volunteers and supporters.
 We have welcomed over 7000 plus visitors to Misery Bay Provincial Park this year, the highest number of visitors in recent years- most of these visitors have been from Ontario.